 Whenever possible, all three basic approaches to value are employed.
 The resulting indications of value are then correlated into a final estimate of market value.
-In the course of investigating the marketplace where this analysis is made, sufficient data was found to employ the sales comparison approach and the cost approach; however, there was insufficient data to complete the income capitalization approach.
+In the course of investigating the marketplace where this analysis is made, sufficient data was found to employ the sales comparison approach.
+The cost approach is not applicable as it is undeveloped and there was insufficient data to complete the income capitalization approach.